Lois39/Lois39/README.md

 ---

-# 👋 Hi there, I'm Okereke Lois!
+# 👋 Hi there, I'm Lois Okereke!

 Welcome to my GitHub profile!
-I'm a **Frontend Web Developer** with a passion for creating intuitive, user-friendly, and visually appealing web applications.
+I'm a **Frontend Engineer** with a passion for creating intuitive, user-friendly, and visually appealing web applications.

 ---